Healthy recipes①

 Introduction

-Chirimen Sansho is one of Kyoto's most famous local dishes.
-The exquisite combination of chirimen jako and fragrant sansho berries not only creates an unforgettable, elegant flavor, but also makes it an ideal dish that can be expected to have excellent health benefits.
+Dried chirimen with sansho pepper is one of Kyoto's most famous local dishes.
+The exquisite combination of dried small sardines and fragrant Japanese pepper is Not only does it produce an unforgettable, elegant taste, It is an ideal dish that also offers excellent health benefits.

 Key points for selecting materials